top of page

 Final Thoughts

-Audience engagement is critical, without our audience, our work would float off into the void.
+Audience engagement is critical; without our audience, our work would float off into the void.
 By engaging with our audience, we can build a bond between writer and reader.
+I have found it to always be refreshing to hear what others have to say, especially when the newsroom can feel like an echo chamber sometimes.

 On the marketing side, it is really fun, but I don't get many opportunities to really get into it.
-We have a project at the begining of the year to sell subscirptions and I have performed very well in the past three years.
+We have a project at the beginning of the year to sell subscriptions, and I have performed very well in the past three years.

 bottom of page